 What Have I Learned?

 In the past year, I have been in complete control of my finances.
-The journey has taught me many things I never thought it would.
+The journey taught me many things I never thought it would.
 Being in a job that could last 20 years or 20 days, I have thought extensively about what I will do post-baseball.
 How much money do I want?
 How much do I need?

-The most important thing I have learned is that as long as I am with the ones I love, I will be completely content.
+The most important thing I learned is that as long as I am with the ones I love, I will be completely content.
 There are some things I want to accomplish in life and money is an inevitable part of these, but I will continue to live and make purchases in a way that will keep me as financially free as possible.

 Editor's Note: Did you know that there's a service called $5 meal plans?
 For $5 a month, they send you recipes of delicious, healthy, yet cheap food that costs just $5 a meal.